Frequently Asked Questions

 When should students make requests for aid?

 Students should notify the Office of Indigenous Education for each semester they wish to receive aid prior to the semester for which aid is desired.
-For example, if a student wants aid for the Spring 2025 semester, he/she should notify the office during the Fall 2024 semester, and no later than January 4th.
+For example, if a student wants aid for the Spring semester, they should notify the office during the Fall semester, and no later than January 4th.
 Students should submit their Request for New York State Indian Aid form before the deadlines in order to receive aid.
 They should not wait for their grades to request aid, but are required to submit them as soon as they are available to them.

 -